On the triviality of flows in Alexandroff spaces: Introduction and motivation

+The class of Alexandroff spaces contains the class of all finite topological spaces, i.e., topological spaces having finite cardinal.
 Some important properties of Alexandroff spaces were established by M.C.
 McCord in \cite{mccord1966singular}. \begin{thm} For any Alexandroff space $X$, there exist a $CW$-complex $K$ and a weak homotopy equivalence $f_K:|K|\rightarrow X$.
 Moreover, if $X$ is path-connected, $K$ can be chosen path-connected. \end{thm} \begin{thm} For any $CW$-complex $K$, there exist an Alexandroff space $X$ and a weak homotopy equivalence $f_K:|K|\rightarrow X$.
 Moreover, if $K$ is path-connected, $X$ can be chosen path-connected. \end{thm}

 Flows (or continuous dynamical systems) are another central concept of this note.
 Recall that a flow on a topological space $X$ is a continuous map $\varphi:\mathbb{R}\times X\rightarrow X$ satisfying that $\varphi(0,x)=x$ for every $x\in X$ and $\varphi(s+t,x)=\varphi(s,\varphi(t,x))$ for every $t,s\in \mathbb{R}$ and $x\in X$, where $\mathbb{R}$ represents the real numbers with its usual topology.
 Note that if $\varphi_t:X\rightarrow X$ is the map $\varphi_t(x)=\varphi(t,x)$, then $\varphi_0$ is the identity map and $\varphi_s\circ \varphi_t=\varphi_{s+t}$.
 Consequently, $\varphi_t$ is a homeomorphism for every $t\in \mathbb{R}$, where the inverse of $\varphi_t$ is given by $\varphi_{-t}$.